 Fiber has come a long way in short amount of time.
 It can be more durable than copper cable and it has pulling specifications that are up to 10 times greater than copper cables.
 Its small size makes it easier to handle, and it takes up much less space in cabling ducts.

 The lower costs of electronic equipment (switches and converters) are making copper to fiber migration much easier.
 The converters provide seamless links and enable the use of existing hardware.
 Fiber can be incorporated into existing networks.

 The cost for fiber cable, components, and hardware is steadily decreasing due to demand and the technological advancements in the industry.
 Installation costs between structured cabling and fiber optics is narrowing and the benefits to the performance of the network are hard to overlook, making fiber optics a viable solution for network performance.

-D-Com Electric & Communications has the experience and equipment to design, install, test and maintain your fiber optics network.
+D-Com Energy Solutions has the experience and equipment to design, install, test and maintain your fiber optics network.
 We have helped some of our large clients such as Husky Oil, Enbridge, Tech Coal and Statoil to help build their fiber networks.
 We have also been involved with small businesses.
 Blackbridge Data Center, Lethbridge Casino, KPMG and Nevada Bobs are just some of the small to medium sized businesses that chose D-Com as their fiber optics specialists.

 We have partnered with Belden, Corning, Siemens, and Commscope to deliver top quality fiber optics products and have all the installation and test equipment to handle any of your fiber optics needs.